-- 1. The Board of Examiners is the independent body that determines whether individual students have the knowledge, understanding and skills required to be awarded the degree. - 2.
+- The Board of Examiners is the independent body that determines whether individual students have the knowledge, understanding and skills required to be awarded the degree. - 2.
 The Faculty Board appoints the members of the Board of Examiners on the basis of their expertise in the field of the degree programme (or cluster of degree programmes) in question. - 3.
 Members of the Board or other people who have financial responsibilities within the institution may not be appointed as members of the Board of Examiners. - 4.
 The Board of Examiners will appoint examiners to set examinations and determine the results. - 5.
-The Board of Examiners will draw up the Rules and Regulations of the Board of Examiners.
+The Board of Examiners sets the Rules and Regulations of the Board of Examiners to assess and determine the results of examinations.